objectfoo/js-style/guide.md

 ```
 ## Indentation

-Indent with 4 spaces, do not mix spaces and tabs.
+Indent a tab, do not mix spaces and tabs.

 ## Statement Termination